ralph-group/mucloud/docs/tutorial.md

 ### Listing instances ###

-The importance of knowing what instances are running and which are stopped prompted the `list` command.
-This allows you to examine the AWS ID, IP addresses, state of instances, including the port and file of running simulations.
+You can list which instances are running and which are stopped by using the `list` command.
+This allows you to examine the AWS ID, IP addresses, and the state of instances, including the port and file of running simulations.

 ```bash
 $ python mucloud.py list